Abhikumar86/my-publications/docs/02-siwalik-ecology.md

 lower case and punctuations can interfere with title matching.
 Therefore, we converted titles to lower case and removed punctuations before matching.
-Thus, after de-duplication we are left with 2,171 (unique doi = 2,366, unique doi + unique title = 2,171) articles out of total 2,888 articles.
+Thus, after de-duplication we are left with 2,171 (unique doi = 2,366, unique doi + unique title = 2,171) articles out of total 2,888 articles (Figure \@ref(fig:fig21)).
 After this, we have performed manual screening of duplicates, if remained any.